cogentcore/core/README.md

 # TODO

-* adding prompt with word-wrap is causing dialog contents with max-stretch to not stretch -- need some extra logic on the second pass!

 * mac drawLoop is never being exited -- this is bad and should be fixed!  tried to send a signal but it isn't being received.. need to send via a different routine??

 * activate / inactivate menus should just be a simple callback fun attached to the menu item!  it can be called immediately before menu is rendered, every time.  not sure about when a toolbar would be updated.